 My father used to say to me, 'Show 'em what you can do, and don't worry about what you're gonna get.
 Say you'll work for free and make yourself invaluable'.

-[why he's reluctant to say how many children he has] Well, because I ... these are people ... there are other people that are involved there and they're vulnerable people.
+[to Steve Kroft, why he refuses to say how many children he has] Well, 'cause I - you - they're - there are other people that are involved there and they're vulnerable people.
 I can protect myself, but they can't.

-[in a press release issued 4/27/89, on claims made by ex-significant other Sondra Locke] I adamantly deny and deeply resent the accusation that either one of those abortions or the tubal ligation were done at my demand, request or even suggestion.
+[press statement in response to claims made by ex-significant other Sondra Locke, 4/27/89] I adamantly deny and deeply resent the accusation that either one of those abortions or the tubal ligation were done at my demand, request or even suggestion.
 As to the abortions, I told Locke that whether to have children or terminate her pregnancies was a decision entirely hers.
 Particularly with regard to the tubal ligation, I encouraged Locke to make her own decision after she had consulted with a physician about the appropriateness of and the necessity for that surgical procedure.

-[2002, on biographer Patrick McGilligan] I don't know if this is the same book that came out in England, but if it is, it's just very factually inaccurate.
+[about Patrick McGilligan's unauthorized biography of him, 2002] I don't know if this is the same book that came out in England, but if it is, it's just very factually inaccurate.
 He has me involved with women I've never met and attending schools I've never gone to - and there was a photograph supposedly of me that wasn't me.
 The stories about my father weren't true.
 There were incidents described that never took place; I've never broken a window with a ball peen hammer in my life.
 If you can't even get the little stuff right, then how are you going to get the big stuff right?
 But I don't want to talk about it too much, because I hate even giving it credence.
 It's a very mean-spirited book.
 I don't care if you write something bad about me, as long as it's true.
 I'm not Mr. Evangelical Pure-as-the-snow.
 I just want the true (stories) out.
 They're fair game.
 But when they're made up, they're not fair game.

 [on misrepresentation of his early work] My parts ranged from one-liners to four-liners, but to look at some of the billings in TV Guide these days, you'd think I co-starred in those films.